 With one-third of its meals sourced locally, an in-depth beekeeping program, and a brand-new food truck program starting in Spring 2014 that will become an integral part of business and culinary arts classes in Burlington high schools, this Vermont school district is one of the most innovative in terms of how it approaches eating and nutrition.
 Student lunches feature daily soups, a salad bar that offers unlimited refills, and milk, along with the added bonus of extra fruits and vegetables available for hungry kids during class.

-5. Edible NOLA — New Orleans
+5. Edible Schoolyard New Orleans — New Orleans

 4. Ross School — Hamptons, New York

 As a member of the Green School Alliance, Ross puts an emphasis on conservation, using ingredients sourced from local farmers and business in more than half the food served in the illustrious Ross Café.
 Additionally, students learn to grow and harvest crops from the school’s organic garden, some of which are used in the café and others donated to a local food bank.
 The students bus their own tables, sort the recycling, and even send food scraps to a local farm for compost.
 Meals run the gamut, from Brazilian fish and shellfish stew, chili (beef and vegetarian), brick oven margherita pizza and balsamic-glazed salmon to mac and cheese, spinach and feta pie, red beans and rice with andouille sausage and brown rice with roasted zucchini and sautéed broccoli rabe.

 3. Calhoun School — Manhattan, New York